2003 Aragonese regional election

-The 2003 Aragonese regional election was held on Sunday, 25 May 2003, to elect the 6th Cortes of the autonomous community of Aragon.
+A regional election was held in Aragon on Sunday, 25 May 2003, to elect the 6th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-The election was held simultaneously with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 The election saw the Spanish Socialist Workers' Party (PSOE), which had ruled Aragon since the previous election, becoming the largest party in the Courts for the first time since the 1991 election.
 The PSOE gains came at the expense of the People's Party (PP), which saw a drop of 7 points on its vote share.
 The Aragonese Union (CHA) made gains and overtook the Aragonese Party (PAR) as the third largest party in the Courts.
 For the PAR, this was the fourth consecutive election where it lost ground.
 United Left (IU) held its single seat, albeit with a slightly reduced vote share.

 The PSOE and PAR maintained the coalition administration formed after the previous election.
 As a result, Marcelino Iglesias was re-elected as President of Aragon.

 Overview

 Electoral system

 The Cortes of Aragon were the devolved, unicameral legislature of the autonomous community of Aragon, having legislative power in regional matters as defined by the Spanish Constitution and the Aragonese Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.

 Voting for the Cortes was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Aragon and in full enjoyment of their political rights.
 The 67 members of the Cortes of Aragon were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
 Seats were allocated to constituencies, corresponding to the provinces of Huesca, Teruel and Zaragoza, with each being allocated an initial minimum of 13 seats and the remaining 28 being distributed in proportion to their populations (provided that the seat-to-population ratio in the most populated province did not exceed 2.75 times that of the least populated one).

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.
+In smaller constituencies, the use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.